Graduate Fellows

 Laura Gurskey

-Laura is a fourth-year PhD student at USC, with research interests in metaethics, normative ethics, and political philosophy.
+Laura is a PhD student at USC, with research interests in metaethics, normative ethics, and political philosophy.
 She is particularly interested in conflicts that emerge between liberal states and groups that possess religious or cultural identities that supersede their commitment to the liberal project.
 She is also interested in exploring the extent to which sustained moral disagreement is a necessary feature of the preservation of cultural diversity.

 Anthony Nguyen